Featured Items

 Kenneth Wapnick, Ph.D.

-Available in Following Formats: DVD Video, MP4 Download, Audio CD, MP3 Download, Video Stream, Audio Stream
+Available in Following Formats: DVD Video, MP4 Video Download, Audio CD, MP3 Audio Download, Video Stream, Audio Stream

 Kenneth Wapnick, Ph.D.